AraBlocks/ara-reward-protocol/README.md

 Base classes are provided that enable communication through gRPC and through duplex streams.

+### Duplex Streams

+To communicate via duplex streams, you can extend the classes `Farmer` in `src/duplex/farmer` and `Requester` in `src/duplex/requester`.

 ### gRPC

 To communicate via gRPC, you can extend the base classes `FarmerBase` in `src/farmer` and `RequesterBase` in `src/requester`.

 #### Farming

-For broadcasting the ability to farm using gRPC.
+For broadcasting the ability to farm via gRPC, there are helper methods in afpgrpc.util:

 ```js
 const { ExampleFarmer } = require('./farmer')